-Volunteers needed to help clean Indiantown Gap National Cemetery
+Volunteers needed to help clean military cemetery

-ANNVILLE, Pa. — Editor's note: The above video is from December 5.

-Wreaths Across America, a national non-profit organization, needs volunteers to report to Indiantown Gap National Cemetery on Jan.
+ANNVILLE, Pa. — Wreaths Across America, a national non-profit organization, needs volunteers to report to Indiantown Gap National Cemetery on Jan.
 30 to help pick up over 40,000 live balsam wreaths, which were placed on every grave during Wreaths Across America Day, or Dec.
 19.

 According to the organization, this is in an effort to return the cemetery to its "pristine state," after honoring the veterans during the holiday season.